uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 - `rocker/shiny`: shiny server

 If you want to build a custom R container start with one of the Rocker images.
 Building R, RStudio Server, etc. from source can be very tedious!

+#### Exercise
+Your project requires R 4.3.2, dplyr, ggplot2, and RcppGSL.
+Write the corresponding Apptainer definition file.

+Hints:
+- Is this version already installed on the cluster?
+- Find the appropriate base image.
+- Pull the base image and examine it first.
+Does it already provide some of the packages?
+- Load the three packages.
+Do they all succeed?
+If not, how can you fix it?

 ## Multistage Build